Random-Access-Exomemory/fosscord.py/docs/api.rst

         The user has SMS recovery for Multi Factor Authentication enabled.
     .. attribute:: premium_promo_dismissed

-        The user has dismissed the Discord Nitro promotion.
+        The user has dismissed the Fosscord Nitro promotion.
     .. attribute:: hypesquad_bravery

         The user is a HypeSquad Bravery member.